aaryavbehl/loaofficialbot/README.md

 ## Discord.py Library

-The Discord bot works on the discord.py library which is a python and is super beginner friendly to work on.
+The Discord bot works on the discord.py library which is a python library and is super beginner friendly to work on.

 ## How does the bot work?